IT Support for NOVA Online Students, Faculty, and Staff

 NOVA students are encouraged to take advantage of cloud service options to upload, edit, print, and share files with instructors and classmates.
 Using Microsoft OneDrive provides a way to have your files all in one place, automatically updated across your computer and mobile devices.
-OneDrive is available for free and provides 15GB of storage--more than enough to upload files.
-OneDrive also comes with Office Online so you can create, edit, and share documents regardless of the type of device you are working on.
+OneDrive is included in Microsoft Office 365 software subscription-based cloud service that is FREE to NOVA students, faculty and staff.
+Visit NOVA IT Helpdesk Student Software to learn more.

 If you have a smart phone, Android phone, iPhone or iPad, you should have created a Passcode that acts as a password to allow access to your phone (and is required if you link to college email).
 You set it up under the Settings icon.
 You can set up how quickly it comes on to protect your phone when the phone is inactive.
 You would be amazed at how much personal information is on your phone that would put you at risk if the phone is lost or stolen.
 A Passcode helps protect you.